-Romeo and Juliet wake after their first and only night together.
+Romeo and Juliet wake after their first and (spoiler alert) only night together.

-Before Juliet has time to get herself together after saying good-bye to her husband, her mother comes in.
+Before Juliet has time to fix her hair or anything, her mother comes in.
 They manage to have a conversation about "that villain Romeo" in which Lady Capulet misinterprets 99.9% of everything that Juliet says.

 Lady Capulet announces her big, exciting news: in two days, Juliet will be marrying Paris!